Skip to content

 • Discharge criteria and needed follow-up

-Selectives: Allow residents to perfect their senior resident skills on the services of their choice, including inpatient gastrointestinal/cardiology/nephrology team, inpatient hematology/oncology/stem-cell transplant team, inpatient pulmonology team, newborn nursery team, pediatric ICU team or as emergency department consult resident.
+Selectives: Allow residents to perfect their senior resident skills on the services of their choice, including inpatient gastrointestinal/cardiology/nephrology team, inpatient hematology/oncology/stem-cell transplant team, inpatient pulmonology team, newborn nursery team, pediatric ICU team, independent hospitalist experience, hospitalist senior, or as emergency department admit resident.

 Third-Year Rotations